iicoats/Capstone_Level_1/README.md

 # Capstone_Level_1
-capstone for level 1 Phoenix Ministries
+capstone for level 1 Phoenix Transportation
-Phoenix Ministries
+Phoenix Transportation
 Project Description
-Phoenix Ministries is my brother's 501c3.
-It is focused on helping those that have been incarcerated for 20 years or longer.
-I have been thinking about building a website for him.
+Phoenix Transportation takes equipment, supplies and people to the required dock so they can go offshore.

 Problem Statement
 The problem is creating a working website using what I have learned so far.